 Time over these two days will be spent preparing for the exciting days ahead, with numerous educational and informative lectures from your Expedition Team.
 You’ll learn about everything from safety procedures to the history of whaling in Antarctica.

 With the Drake Passage left in your wake, make a final approach to Antarctica.
-With your camera at the ready, the continent’s coastline will make its first appearance, signaling the start of your adventure in the realm of the Antarctic.
-See plentiful icebergs floating by and be fixated on the surface of the ocean as curious whales spout and breach before your eyes.
+Get your camera at the ready as the continent’s coastline will make its first appearance, signaling the start of your adventure in the realm of the Antarctic.
+See plentiful icebergs floating by and watch the ocean for curious whales that may spout and breach before your eyes.

 Your true exploration occurs when you disembark and set foot on the great continent.
 There are several potential landing sites you may visit, including Neko Harbor, Orne Harbor or Paradise Harbor.
 While weather dictates specific landing sites visited, each presents a new collection of wildlife and natural attractions.

 Your days will be busy spotting wildlife and being mesmerized by the beauty of Antarctica.
 Watching penguins waddling on the beach and listening to the crackling and crumbling sounds of icebergs and glaciers will become your daily entertainment.
-Sign up before booking to have the incredible opportunity to kayak while looking for whales.
+Kayaking and polar camping are optional activities available on select voyages (at an extra cost).

-Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach this far south, which is officially noted at 66° 33’ S. Celebrate with a well-earned glass of champagne—you've made it to a part of the world visited by very few people!
+Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach this far south, which is officially noted at 66° 33’ S. Celebrate the moment with a glass of champagne—you've made it to a part of the world visited by very few people!

 By now, your knowledge of adelie, chinstrap and gentoo penguins will be matched by your ability to differentiate between a leopard, fur or Weddell seal; and terms like ‘bergy bits’ and 'pancake ice' will seem normal.
-As you head back towards the Drake, Zodiac excursions will continue to fill your days, while the Expedition Team will help fill in any blanks that remain in your newly acquired knowledge of the Antarctic.
+As you head back towards the Drake, Zodiac excursions will continue to fill your days, and the Expedition Team will continue to offer presentations, while giving you time to reflect on everything you’ve experienced.

-Re-crossing the Drake, Antarctica fades away and you’ll take with you a collection of memories to last a lifetime.
+Re-crossing the Drake, you’ll take with you a collection of memories to last a lifetime.
 Excited conversations with your new-found friends will make the time passing the Drake Passage fly by.
 Your Expedition Team will continue their series of lectures, perhaps concluding with a slideshow of some of the great landing sites and wildlife you’ve visited over the course of your voyage.